Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: The fiducial supernova model

-At times $\tpb > 1$ sec, temperature decreases to values below 5~MeV, which results in a low rate of $\nu_s$ creation after the first second.
+Somewhat similar model and a similar approach have been recently used e.g.\ in \cite{Suliga:2019bsq,Suliga:2020vpz}.
+At times $\tpb > 1$~sec, the temperature drops down to the values below few~MeV, which results in a low rate of $\nu_s$ creation.
 That is why we do not take into account times $t > \unit[1]{sec}$.